Test-Time Compute Games: Additional Experimental Results

 \section{Additional Experimental Results}

 This section contains additional experimental results that complement those discussed in Section~\ref{sec:experiments}.
-In Appendix~\ref{app:model-evaluation}, we summarize the results (accuracy and number of generated tokens) of evaluating the LLMs served by each provider in the test-time compute games on \texttt{GSM8K}, \texttt{AIME}, and \texttt{GPQA}.
+In Appendix~\ref{app:model-evaluation}, we summarize the results (quality and number of generated tokens) of evaluating the LLMs served by each provider in the test-time compute games on \texttt{GSM8K}, \texttt{AIME}, \texttt{GPQA}, and \texttt{TruthfulQA}.
 Appendix~\ref{app:dynamics-results} shows additional outcomes of test-time compute games across all datasets and test-time compute methods.
+Further, Appendix~\ref{app:auction-tables} compares the equilibrium outcomes of the test-time compute game $\Gcal$ with the outcomes of the auction mechanism $\widetilde{\Gcal}$ introduced in Section~\ref{sec:auction}, across all datasets, test-time compute methods, profit margins ($5\%$, $15\%$, and $25\%$), and accuracy-to-value conversion parameter values $\alpha$.